mborysiak/Portfolio/README.md

 This project looked at over 50 factors that could potentially contribute to teen birth rates in various states.
 The most important factors for predicting teen birth rate on a state-level were determined using a linear regression model.
 I gathered, cleaned, and analyzed the data independently.

 <b>3.
 Predicting Home Prices in Aimes, IA (Kaggle Competition):</b>
+I completed this project as part of a Kaggle competition (see here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+I visualized the various aspects of the dataset prior to cleaning null values and performing feature engineering such as transforming nominal variables and addressing null values.
+The Extreme Gradient Boosting (XGBoost) decision-tree algorithm was used for modeling and prediction, with my results ranking in the top 30% with relatively minimal coding.

 <b>4.
 Analysis of SAT scores in New York City:</b> https://github.com/mborysiak/Analysis-of-SAT-Scores-in-New-York-City